haraldk/TwelveMonkeys/README.md

   * `javax_imageio_jpeg_image_1.0` format (currently as native format, may change in the future)
   * Non-conforming combinations of JFIF, Exif and Adobe markers, using "unknown" segments in the "MarkerSequence" tag for the unsupported segments (for `javax_imageio_jpeg_image_1.0` format)
-* Extended write support in progress:
+* Extended write support:
   * CMYK JPEGs
-  * YCCK JPEGs
+  * YCCK JPEGs in progress

 #### JPEG-2000